This publication has expired. The last date when this publication was published was 9/16/21.

 Eawag, the Swiss Federal Institute of Aquatic Science and Technology, is an internationally networked aquatic research institute within the ETH Domain (Swiss Federal Institutes of Technology).
 Eawag conducts research, education and expert consulting to achieve the dual goals of meeting direct human needs for water and maintaining the function and integrity of aquatic ecosystems.

-Eawag is a modern employer and offers an excellent working environment where staff can contribute their strengths, experience and ways of thinking.
+Eawag is a modern employer and offers an excellent working environment where staff can con-tribute their strengths, experience and ways of thinking.
 We promote gender equality and are committed to staff diversity and inclusion.
-The compatibility of career and family is of central importance to us.
-For more information about Eawag and our work conditions, please consult www.eawag.ch and www.eawag.ch/en/aboutus/working/employment.
+The compatibility of career and family is of central im-portance to us.
+For more information about Eawag and our work conditions please consult www.eawag.ch and www.eawag.ch/en/aboutus/working/employment.
+Eawag is located within the Zürich metropolitan area, and the city of Zürich is continuously ranked among the top cities in the world for quality of life and is within close proximity to the Swiss Alps.

 We look forward to receiving your application.
-Please send it through this webpage, as any other way of applying will not be considered.
-A click on the link below will take you directly to the application form.
+Please send it through this webpage, any other way of applying will not be considered.
+A click on the button below will take you directly to the application form.